 North Carolina Fishing License Exceptions

-Of course, there are always exceptions to every rule, and a fishing license in North Carolina is the same.
-Here's who is EXEMPT from needing a fishing license:
+There are always exceptions to every rule, and a fishing license in North Carolina is the same.
+This is a list of who is exempt from needing a fishing license:

 - Persons who are under age 16 don't need a basic inland fishing and trout privilege license.